Class of 2026 Service Requirement

 - All students will receive 5 service hours for their participation in the required Frosh Retreat with the St. Anthony Foundation.

-- Students must complete an additional 10 service hours between the first day of Freshman Year and May 2, 2022.
+- Students must complete an additional 10 service hours between August 19, 2022 (the first day of Freshman year) and May 1, 2023.
 All hours must be completed at a non-profit agency/organization.
-Students may volunteer at multiple non-profit organizations to complete their 10 Frosh service hours.
+Students may volunteer at one or multiple non-profit organizations to complete their 10 Frosh service hours.

 10th Grade: 20 Service Hours